 Although the two terms are often used interchangeably, Family Law is a catch-all, umbrella term covering a broad range of legal topics that include

-division of family property upon separation and divorce
+- division of family property upon separation and divorce

-spousal and child support
+- spousal and child support

-child custody and access
+- child custody and access

-adoption and parentage
+- adoption and parentage

-dependents’ relief applications
+- dependents’ relief applications

 In Ontario, Family Law issues are covered mainly by provincial legislation.

-However, the term has grown to mean more than simply the administrative dissolution of a marriage; this is because divorce-related steps are really intertwined with some of the Family Law issues listed above, especially family property, child support and custody.
+However, the term has grown to mean more than simply the administrative dissolution of a marriage; this is because divorce-related steps are really intertwined with some of the Family Law issues listed above, especially family property, child support, and custody.
 In short, “Divorce Law” can be viewed as a sub-set of the broader topic of Family Law.

 Nussbaum Law is a legal practice dedicated exclusively to Family Law in Toronto.

 Our legal staff understands that separation and divorce is an emotional time, and we are committed to providing a personal approach to all our clients.
-Our team of divorce lawyers understands that each family situation is unique, and we will take the time to listen to your situation so we can understand your family values.
-We advocate on your behalf to ensure you receive the best possible outcome in your family law case.
+Our team of Toronto family lawyers understands that each family situation is unique, and we will take the time to listen to your situation so we can understand your family values.
+We advocate on your behalf to ensure you receive the best possible outcome in your Toronto family law case.
 The goal of our family law practice is to resolve disputes through mediation and negotiation to save you time so you can move forward with your life.
 If it is required, our lawyers and staff have extensive experience in litigating cases in both the Superior Court and Ontario Court of Justice.